jakosv/kza/README.md

 # Kolmogorov-Zurbenko Adaptive Filter
-Header-only library with implementation of
-Adaptive Kolmogorov-Zurbenko filter for different dimensions.
+Header-only library multi-threaded implementation of Adaptive Kolmogorov-Zurbenko filter for different dimensions written in modern C++ as university project for parallel computing course.

 ## KZ and KZA filters
 The Kolmogorov-Zurbenko (KZ) filter is a low-pass filter designed to